 Q: What services do you offer?

-A: Fisheries Technology Associates is a full-service aquaculture, fish farming, aquaponics, and wild-fisheries consulting company.
+A: Fisheries Technology Associates is a full-service aquaculture, fish farming, aquaponics, and wild- and commercial-fisheries consulting company.
 Please visit our Services/Fees page for comprehensive information and then give us a call.

 Q: What products do you sell?
 Do you receive commissions or finder's fees?

 A: We do not sell fish, chemicals, equipment, production systems, or other products, and we do not represent other companies that sell products.